wattahay/cli-game-scripts/README.md

 1. gnome-terminal
 2. kitty
-3. guake
-4. xfce-terminal
+3. xfce-terminal
-5. konsole
+4. konsole
-6. xterm
+5. xterm
-7. "uxterm" (lxterm)
+6. "uxterm" (lxterm)
-8. "Terminator" (x-terminal-emulator)
+7. "Terminator" (x-terminal-emulator)

 Most terminals have profiles you can create for individual applications.

 * Use a **dark tango** color palette, and make the background darker if needed.
 * Font Ranking